Rio Branco, Acre: Geography

 Rio Branco is located at 9° 58' 29" south and 67° 48' 36" west, at an altitude of 143 m above sea level.
 The city has developed on both sides of the Acre River, with areas known as the First (left bank) and Second Districts.
 The river is crossed by six bridges, the newest bridge being the Joaquim Macedo Catwalk.

 Rio Branco is located in the mesoregion of Vale do Jurua and the microregion of Rio Branco.
 It is bordered on the north by the municipalities of Bujari and Porto Acre; to the south by the municipalities of Xapuri, Capixaba, and Plácido de Castro; to the east by the municipality of Senador Guiomard; and to the west by the municipality of Sena Madureira.

 Vegetation

-The Amazon rainforest represents over half of the planet's remaining rainforests and comprises the largest and most species-rich tract of tropical rainforest in the world.
-Wet tropical forests are the most species-rich biome, and tropical forests in the Americas are consistently more species rich than the wet forests in Africa and Asia.
-As the largest tract of tropical rain forest in the world, the Amazonian rainforests have unparalleled biodiversity.
-More than one-third of all species in the world live in the Amazon rainforest.

 The municipality contains part of the 931537 ha Chico Mendes Extractive Reserve, a sustainable use environmental unit created in 1990.